smaranda-perju/Java_11/README.md

 - The project contains the following classes: Player, Game, PlayerController, AddPlayerRequest, ModifyPlayerRequest.

 - PlayerController contains methods for: obtaining the list of the players (via a HTTP GET request), adding a new player in the database (via a HTTP POST request), modifying the name of a player (via a HTTP PUT request), deleting a player (via a HTTP DELETE request).

+- In the folder named ScreenShots you will find "proof" that the project works the way it should